ytitov-42/service-mesh-3-recipes/ossm-ambient-oidc-redirect-with-envoy-filter.md

 ```
 *You should see entries like `[oauth2] no cookie found, redirecting to authorization endpoint`.*

-**Did the config dump show your filter as "Programmed" or is the output empty?**

 # Networking: OpenShift Router as Bridge vs. BYO AWS NLB for Ingress Gateway